Accor, Odebrecht plan Sao Paulo hotels worth $127 mln

-* Partnership’s first new hotel in Sao Paulo city in 10 yrs

-SAO PAULO, Aug 7 (Reuters) - Europe’s largest hotel group, Accor, and Brazilian conglomerate Odebrecht have partnered to build three hotels in Sao Paulo state, eyeing growth in South America’s biggest city and Brazil’s burgeoning oil industry.
+SAO PAULO (Reuters) - Europe’s largest hotel group, Accor, and Brazilian conglomerate Odebrecht have partnered to build three hotels in Sao Paulo state, eyeing growth in South America’s biggest city and Brazil’s burgeoning oil industry.

 The partnership will open one hotel in the city of Sao Paulo and two in coastal Santos, a hub for Brazil’s offshore oil boom, in 2015 and early 2016, executives said in an interview.
-The hotels will be sold to investors for an estimated 258 million reais ($127 million).
+The hotels will be sold to investors for an estimated 258 million reais.

 “There’s a lack of new hotels in Sao Paulo ...
 We went a long time without launching anything,” said Accor’s head of Latin American operations, Abel Castro.
 Ten years have passed since the partnership opened a new hotel in the city.